 The following medications may also be used to treat hand-foot syndrome:

-- Topical moisturizing exfoliant creams, such as urea, salicylic acid, and ammonium lactate
+- Topical moisturizing exfoliant creams are available, either over the counter or through your doctor, such as those containing urea, salicylic acid, or ammonium lactate

 - Pain relievers, such as ibuprofen (multiple brand names), naproxen (multiple brand names), and celecoxib (Celebrex)